harsheetasys/self_correcting_ai_agent/README.md

    ```

 ---

-## 🔧 Agent architecture
+##  Agent Architecture

-The agent follows a simple **plan → code → test → refine** loop inspired by
+The agent uses a feedback loop to improve generated code:
-Anthropic‑style tool use.
-Here’s a high‑level overview:

 ```
            ┌───────────────────┐